lgov/MockHTTPinC/README.md

 - Basic and Digest authentication
 - Deflate/GZip content encoding support

-MockHTTPInC does not come with or mandate the use of a specific unit test framework.
+MockHTTPinC does not come with or mandate the use of a specific unit test framework.
 Instead it should integrate fine with the unit test framework your project is currently using.

 Getting started
 ---------------